Kernel-Based Nonparametric Tests For Shape Constraints: Preliminaries

 \section{Preliminaries}

-In this section, we first fix the notation and recall certain facts about reproducing kernel Hilbert spaces and operators on Hilbert spaces that will be useful for the remainder of the paper.
-We refer an interested reader to \cite{ReedSimon, schatten, DunfordSchwartz} for further details on the following.
+In this section, we first fix the notation and recall certain facts about operators on Hilbert spaces that will be useful for the remainder of the paper.
+We refer an interested reader to \citet{ReedSimon, schatten, DunfordSchwartz} for further details on the following.